Made in China 2025: Key industries

 Industries integral to MIC 2025 include aerospace, biotech, information technology, smart manufacturing, maritime engineering, advanced rail, electric vehicles, electrical equipment, new materials, biomedicine, agricultural machinery and equipment, pharmaceuticals, and robotics manufacturing, many of which have been dominated by foreign companies.
+China views revenue streams in these areas as lucrative and important to China's efforts to establish a high-tech and high-value economy.
+MIC 2025 emphasizes green and sustainable production in these areas.

 MIC 2025 lists the following 10 key industries that the Chinese government targets for becoming a world leader.

 Premier Li has indicated advanced standards in industries are absolutely essential to foster innovation and eliminate bottlenecks in industrial development.
 China has a growing middle class who are demanding higher quality goods and services.
 Compared with overseas competition, the quality and innovation of Chinese goods have not caught up.
-Premier Li talks about the quality revolution.
+Premier Li talked about the quality revolution.
 This revolves around entrepreneurship and craftsmanship.
 It will involve embracing a culture of continuous innovations and refinement in quality of goods produced.

 Some companies that have been named as leaders of the key industries are: